palominolabs/stackmob-senchatouch-sdk/README.md

 Installation
 -----

 1. Place the extension in your codebase (might we suggest `ux/stackmob-senchatouch`).
+Note that you will need to modify your classpath in `sencha.cfg` if you locate the `ux` folder outside of your `app` directory.

 1. Tell `Ext.Loader` (in `app.js`) where to find the extension's namespace:

     ```javascript
     Ext.Loader.setConfig({
         enabled: true,
         paths: {
-            'Ext': 'sdk/src',
+            'Ext': '/touch/src',
             'Ux.palominolabs.stackmob': 'ux/stackmob-senchatouch'
         }
     });